Documentation forKiwi Syslog Server

 Ensure regulatory compliance by creating schedules to automate the process of log archival and retention.

-Beyond getting started with Kiwi Syslog Server
+Beyond getting started with legacy Kiwi Syslog Server